- Alternatives to setting up a website

-There are several companies that let you set up a free website.
+If you want to set up a website absolutely FREE OF CHARGE, there are a few companies that let you.
 Some of them are very good, but you will find that you need to spend at least a little money to get your own URL (that is, getting your own domain name.)

 If you only need one page (for example, you're a social worker or a massage therapist who needs a simple web presence), you can get a web page for about $12 a year on www.GoDaddy.com .
 They offer a free one page website if you register your domain (website name) with them.
 123-reg offers the same deal in the UK.

 Wix offer an entire free website with lots of really good looking templates to start you off.
 They claim their build process is so easy, anyone can do it.
 If you want your own domain name (URL), you need to pay them about $60 a year.
 Still a good deal.